-- Both global and workspace-local variables are visible in the display area. - Only workspace-local variables can be edited or removed. - Groups of variables as well as individual variables can be added or imported to the local level. - Workspace-local variables are stored in the file workspace_name.custom_argvars in the same directory as the workspace file workspace_name.eww.
+- Both global and workspace-local variables are visible in the display area. - Only workspace-local variables can be edited or removed. - Groups of variables as well as individual variables can be added or imported to the local level. - Workspace-local variables are stored in the file Workspace.custom\argvars in a specific directory, see Files for local settings, page 168.